 They not only started a profitable business, but formed a little family that revolved around the shop.
 As a proud member of a non-biological family, I know first hand how healing that can be.
 Sometimes we find comfort in the places we least expect it.

 So the long and short of it was that I devoured this book in one sitting with two cups of tea!
-I am not crazy for chocolate or candy in general, so I struggled a bit to decide what to make in honor of the book.
+I don’t make candy on a regular basis, so I struggled a bit to decide what to make in honor of the book.
 I poured over my recipes and couldn’t find anything.
-I have all kinds of savory, salty crunchy type goodies, but no sweet ones.
+I have all kinds of savory, salty crunchy type goodies, but not many sweet ones.
 In desperation, I pulled out my Mom’s recipe box and there it was!
 Mamie Eisenhower Fudge!

 When I was little my Mom made this quite frequently and it is everything fudge should be without needing a candy thermometer.
 It was famous when it came out and I think every housewife in America made this fudge at some point during the 50’s.
 Mamie was a beloved First Lady, with the emphasis on “Lady”.
 I remember my mother reading everything she could find about her.
 She was known for being a good cook which is an unusual trait in a modern day first lady!